mgr/dashboard: Allow expanding/collapsing the data table

 I'm sure thee are other options, but the expand/collapse seems reasonable.
 Alternatively, the pop-out option is also a consideration.

-#4 Updated by Patrick Seidensal 3 months ago
+#4 Updated by Patrick Seidensal over 1 year ago

 About the solution for collapsing/expanding: